Ķemeri National Park: Moss Bog Berries

 The bog also contains edible wild berries such as cranberries, crowberries, cloudberries and blueberries.

 Bog Plants

 Raised bog is not rich in diversity of plants due to the harsh conditions created by the bog such as low nutrient content and low oxygen content.
 Thus, the flora is specifically adapted to these conditions such as Eriophorum vaginatum, Calluna vulgaris, Ledum palustre, Rhynchospora alba, Andromeda polifolia, Drosera, Pinus sylvestris and Sphagnum.

 Sulfur Springs

 Ķemeri National Park has many natural sulfur springs, due to its sublayer of gypsum and soil bacteria (Desulfovibrio desulfuricans), forming H2S gas which easily dissolves in the water.
 The therapeutic mineral waters and muds found in Ķemeri are used in health resorts located in Ķemeri town nearby, used to treat mostly digestive system and skin problems.

 Tourism

-Ķemeri National Park has short (1.4 kilometres (0.87 mi)) and long (3.4 kilometres (2.1 mi)) boardwalk trails are present, with an observation platform popular with photographers for sunrise and sunset scenes.
+There are several nature trails and broadwalks in the Ķemeri National Park.
+The most popular of them located in The Great Ķemeri Bog has a short (1.4 kilometres (0.87 mi)) and a long (3.4 kilometres (2.1 mi)) boardwalk with an observation platform, popular with photographers for sunrise and sunset scenes, located on the longer one.